BruceEckel/PolymorphismUnbound/presentation/slides.md

 ------

-- Go only allows interface-implementation
+- Go also only allows interface-implementation

 ---